Prepping Native American foods with Navajo Mike. | Photo by Tocabe

 Located in North Denver at 3536 W.44th Ave., the menu features items like fry bread stuffed with shredded bison, beans, cheese, and sauces.
 Also find bison ribs and customized posu bowls made with quinoa and redberry.

 Jacobs also operates Tocabe Indigenous Marketplace out of the restaurant’s former Greenwood Village location.
 Here the company supplies its online sales hub and commissary.
 The marketplace sells some of the same ingredients found in the restaurant.
-For example, Red Lake Nation Foods Minnesota Cultivated Wild Rice, also called manoomin.
+For example, Red Lake Nation Foods Minnesota Cultivated Wild Rice, traditionally called “manoomin.”
 The blue corn meal comes from the Ute peoples’ farms in Colorado, and there’s a balsamic vinegar made by the Yocha Dehe Wintun Nation in Brooks, California, and combined with a local vinegar company based in Thornton.
 Also look for Ramona Farms Brown Tepary Beans, or s-oam bavi.

 Tocabe owners Matt Chandra (left) and Ben Jacobs (right). | Photo by Trisha Ventker